Bukasuji/ShowMeSupport-Frontend--Solidity-DeFi-Tipping-app/README.md

 # Go support me

- This is a decentralized finance application that allows users to easily give financial support to someone and leave a message of encouragement for the person.
+ This is a decentralized finance application that allows users to easily give financial support to the owner and can leave a message of encouragement for the person.
 This app solves the problem of centralized financial systems, which can be slow, expensive, and restrictive, especially when it comes to small transactions like tipping.
 With this app, users can easily send small amounts of cryptocurrency to support someone and show their appreciation, without having to worry about high fees or middlemen.

 ## Contributors
 This is a team project developed for Grandida LLC assessment by a team of four members.
 The team members are: